rant-lang/rant/README.md

 **Rant** is a high-level language for templating and procedural generation.
-Write more expressive and dynamic templates, dialogue, stories, names, test data, and much more.
+Easily create dynamic templates, dialogue, stories, names, test data, and much more.

+***

 ## WARNING: